Deitox/kestrel_engine/docs/SCRIPT_BEHAVIOURS_V1.md

 **Goal:** Make behaviours visible/editable in the UI and surface errors.

-Status: inspector shows a Script section with manual path set/remove; no picker or error surfacing yet.
+Status: inspector shows a Script section with manual path set/remove, asset picker (with None), missing-path warning, and last script error surfacing.

 - Inspector:
   - Show a "Script" section when `ScriptBehaviour` exists.